-Pedal yourself up to the top of the mountain on an enduro e-MTB and enjoy the sweet downhill descent where you can really test your technical skills.
+A relatively new form of racing, e-enduro is all about pedaling to the top of the mountian in order to race down some of the most technical descents possible.
 If you want to dive into e-enduro racing, the Strive:ON will power you to the finish line.

-Usually associated with uplifts and high speed, technical descents, a downhill e-MTB helps you cruise to the top of the trail and it’ll handle whatever you throw at it on the way back down.
+Usually associated with chairlifts and the steepest, fastest, most technical descents, a downhill or “gravity” e-MTB helps you cruise to the top of the trail and then tackle whatever you throw at it on the way back down.

 What do I need to do when my electric mountain bike arrives?

-We deliver all our e-bikes with world-class shipping service DHL.
+We deliver all our e-bikes with world-class shipping services like DHL and UPS.
 They ensure your bike is delivered safely and quickly.
 When you take it out of the box, it will be 90% assembled.
 Download the Canyon App to watch the relevant unboxing video and you’ll be rolling in no time.

 We also supply the tools needed to do build your bike.
 The e-bike battery will be charged to 30% therefore you’ll need to charge it up fully before you leave the house.